I enjoy storytelling and illustrating intriguing situations. I intend to take the viewer on a fantastic voyage, no

 Her Asian heritage and fashion background have influenced her style, creating visually elegant imagery, always with an element of mystery and playfulness.

 Her works have been published in several publications including the Alfred Hitchcock's Mystery Magazine.

 She has created illustration and animation for a variety of multimedia for educational programs.

 Carolina illustrated the U.S. multicultural "Char Siu Bao Boy" by Sandra Yamate and "Bon Odori Dancer" by Karen Kawamoto McCoy, a book that was a Parent Council Selection.
 As well as Treva Jean Edwardson's woodland fantasy "Froggy Fun".

-Her works have been exhibited in Night Gallery Fine Art (Santa Ana, CA), Alexi Era (Eugene, OR), Arch Enemy Arts (Philadelphia, PA), Cactus Gallery (Los Angeles, CA) and Gristle Gallery (Brooklyn, NY) among others.
+Her paintings have been exhibited in Night Gallery Fine Art (Santa Ana, CA), Alexi Era (Eugene, OR), Arch Enemy Arts (Philadelphia, PA), Cactus Gallery (Los Angeles, CA) and Gristle Gallery (Brooklyn, NY) among others.

 A love of sculpting and creating with her hands prompted her in 2008 to open the Etsy shop; Big Helmet Head, where she offers small made to order creations.